toxygen-project/toxygen_plugins/README.md

 - Garland - changes your status like it's garland.
 - AutoAnswer - calls auto answering.
 - uToxInlineSending - send inlines with the same name as uTox does.
+- AvatarEncryption - encrypt all avatars using profile password